vilemkrejcar/Version-Control-with-Git-JEM234---FInal-project/README.md

 # Version Control with Git (JEM234) Final project
 By Krejcar Vilém, Tůma Adam

 This is a homepage for our joint project for Master-level course Version Control with Git (JEM234) taught on IES.
-In our work, we're going to dig deep into the topic of "Advanced merging strategies".
+In our work, we're going to dig deep into the topic of "___Advanced merging strategies___".

 ## :evergreen_tree: Branch structure
 * _main_ branch is the final, so-called __live__ code which should be the equivalent for the production version